2025: Review of My Year

 Kintsugi china

-In summary, my tips for owning a business are to persevere, persist, and be patient.
+In summary, my tips for owning and running a business are to persevere, persist, and be patient.

 See you in 2025!